stevenstonie/iungoreal/ideas and notes/notes.md

 	- start with the app. some models, the database, etc.
 	- add a simple front end to test the features
 	- add and work on the security: authentication, authorization, password encryption, etc.
-	- see how to implement the map microservice and how to integrate it with the app (add the map, shortest path algorithm, integrate feature for users to interact with the map)
 	- add the chat microservice
 	- continue with the app (models, db, etc.)
 	- notifications